Feyerabend/vm/README.md

 ### 10. [basal/0](/basal0)

-A compiler for a variant of "[BASIC](https://en.wikipedia.org/wiki/BASIC)" which uses the previous vm (in C).
+A compiler for a poor variant of "[BASIC](https://en.wikipedia.org/wiki/BASIC)" which uses the previous vm (in C).
 The compiler is now written in the "rich" high-level language Python3.
 The many features of Python make it much easier to write certain tasks, but also thus hides some internal mechanism,